-Prerequisites: Minimum 16 years of age, Standard First Aid certification (need not be current).
+Prerequisites: Minimum 18 years of age, Lifesaving Society Intermediate First Aid or Standard First Aid (need not be current) from the Society or another approved agency.
 Do you have the prerequisites to take this course?

 Candidate recognition: Certification card.